github/opensource.guide/_articles/finding-users.md

 ## Keep at it!

 It may take a long time before people notice your open source project.
 That's okay!
 Some of the most popular projects today took years to reach high levels of activity.
-Focus on building relationships instead of hoping that your project will miraculously gain popularity.
+Focus on building relationships instead of hoping that your project will spontaneously gain popularity.
 Be patient, and keep sharing your work with those who appreciate it.